JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-06-07-classifierml_ade_en.md

 ## References

 The corpus used for model training is ADE-Corpus-V2 Dataset: Adverse Drug Reaction Data.
-This is a dataset for classification of a sentence if it is ADE-related (True) or not (False).
+This is a dataset for the classification of a sentence if it is ADE-related (True) or not (False).

 Reference: Gurulingappa et al., Benchmark Corpus to Support Information Extraction for Adverse Drug Effects, JBI, 2012. [https://www.sciencedirect.com/science/article/pii/S1532046412000615](https://www.sciencedirect.com/science/article/pii/S1532046412000615)